-Most of my recent philosophical research has focused on epistemology—the theory of knowledge.
-Knowledge is a familiar concept used among most people, but mainstream epistemology has turned the concept into something that is only shared within the small confines of philosophy.
-In other words, epistemologists rob common folk of knowledge!
-The transformation of knowledge into a […]
+Most of my recent philosophical research has been in the area of epistemology—the theory of knowledge.
+Knowledge is a familiar concept among most people, but mainstream epistemology has turned it into something that is only shared within the small confines of philosophers.
+As a consequence, epistemologists have robbed common folk of knowledge!
+The transformation of knowledge […]

 February 20, 2013 by Justin Caouette